Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-Opal is a gemstone.
-That's why you get all these gemstones inside the app and on marketing as well.
-And Opal is actually also the reason I chose this name is that it was striking to me that phones are basically something that you touch all day, every day, hundreds of times per day.
-And so what are phones?
-Phones are made of basically glass, aluminum, all sorts of different kinds of components.
+What are phones made of?
+Basically glass, aluminum, all sorts of different kinds of components.
 They're electrically charged.
 They tend to be warm because of what's going on in it.
-And so I was thinking about what is the Xact opposite from a tactile perspective to a phone?
-And that's where gemstone kind of came up and Opal in particular, Opal is a gemstone that's set to calm the mind in particular blue Opal that comes in different variations.
-And it's also a very, very precious gemstones.
-That's the reason why the name happened.
+I was thinking about, what is the exact opposite from a tactile perspective to a phone?
+That's where a gemstone came up, opal in particular.
+Opal is a gemstone that's set to calm the mind, in particular blue opal that comes in different variations.
+It's also a very, very precious gemstone.
+That's the reason why the name happens.
+It's not random.
+There's a real reason why it's Opal.

 David Barnard:

-I love that gemstone interaction.
-And I was able to watch that video of that interaction in researching all this.
-And I imagine that was very costly to make.
-A lot of effort went into it from artists and from programmers to get that interaction dialed in.
-But I think more apps should find ways to have those little magical moments, those little touch points that make it feel special that ...
-And this is maybe an example of what you're saying about using technology for good.
+This is maybe an example of what you're saying about using technology for good.
 Here, you're almost dopamine hacking in a way.
-It's like it's special.
+It's special.
 It's encased in a rock.
 You don't know what it's going to look like.
-You tap and then it breaks open and it's like this reveal moment.
-I'd imagine there's haptics and audio and other things going on.
-And so it is kind of a dopamine moment, but it's like you're using that as a reward for them actually being more present and not using their screens as much.
+You tap, and then it breaks open.
+It's like this reveal moment.
+I'd imagine there's haptics, audio, and other things going on.
+It is kind of a dopamine moment.
+But you're using that as a reward for them actually being more present, and not using their screens as much.

 Kenneth Schlenker:

-Thank you.
+Yeah, thank you.
 I appreciate it.
-I mean, it's tough to decide to invest in that kind of thing because it's not really measurable and there's always like 50 other things that you need to do that seem more urgent, bigger features or buck fixes.
-And so it's kind of difficult to make the decision to say, wait, I'm actually going to invest whatever, a few weeks building this thing and doing it right.
-But in the end, that's what people remember and that's what the brand really is built on, those kind of smaller details that feel unreasonably sophisticated, but actually they really ...
-Yeah, it did bring magic to the experience.
+It's tough to decide to invest in that kind of thing because it's not really measurable.
+There's always like 50 other things that you need to do that seem more urgent, bigger features, or bug fixes.
+It's difficult to make the decision to say, "Wait, I'm actually going to invest whatever, a few weeks building this thing, and doing it right."

 David Barnard: